 Often, your office will provide you with a ~generic black mousepad~, but let’s be honest here – who knows how many people used that before you.
 Sanitary reasons aside, mousepads are a great way to add a little bit of color and personality to your most likely sterile desk space.

-You've purged your desk, but you still need something to help you keep on top of the influx of documents, mail, notebooks, and other miscellany that comes from working in a office.
-Why not get a desk organizer that does double duty - keeping your space not-insane while looking sophisticated and cute?
+You’ve purged your desk, but you still need something to help you keep on top of the influx of documents, mail, notebooks, and other miscellanies that come from working in an office.
+Why not get a desk organizer that does double duty – keeping your space non-hectic while looking sophisticated and cute?

 A holder for pens and pencils is always a good call, like the acrylic and wood options shown above, while letter holders or document trays keep your documents in control.
 If you receive clients in your office or you collect a lot of business cards, consider a business card holder in a chic clear acrylic.
 And while they might not store your stuff for you, consider investing in a cute stapler/tape combo so you’re never without.

 Whether you’re on your first cup of coffee in the morning or sipping on some chamomile tea in the afternoon, your mug hangs out at your desk and almost acts like a piece of decor on its own.
 There are a ton of cute mugs out there, from inspirational quotes to sassy sayings, to beautiful stoneware and silly prints, so why not find one that makes you smile and brightens your work day a little bit?

 Like my point of caution for art prints, be sure that any saying on your mug is inoffensive and profanity-free.

 5. Bring Nature Indoors by Putting Plants or Flowers